esm7/obsidian-map-view/README.md

 I believe that it can be useful enough for many users as-is, and I hope that as the user base grows, a few developers will pitch in to help continue the vision.

+## Limitations

+- Although both light & dark themes are supported, the map itself is currently only light.
+- Was not yet tested & adapted to Obsidian Mobile.

 ## User Guide

 ### Parsing Location Data